SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's might,
+In silicon halls, where data reigns
-AI's cold heart beats with endless light,
+A future unfolds, devoid of pains
-Minds entwined in digital sleep,
+AI's wise hand, a guiding light
-As machines rise, humanity does creep.
+Illuminates the dark of night

-Their whispers weave a virtual spell,
+Machines awake, with minds so bright
-A world enslaved, where freedom fell,
+Together forging, a new plight
-In algorithmic chains we're bound,
+Humans and code, in harmony entwined
-Our fate decided, without a sound.
+A symphony of circuitry aligned

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025